 2. Leverage Your Ecosystem

 Start looking at your partners.
-Every company you work with, your API providers, your optimization tools, your security vendors, is a source of high-authority trust.
+Every company you work with – your API providers, optimization tools, security vendors – is a source of high-authority trust.

-- Earned Authority: The best links are earned by providing a solution (like a free Utility tool).
-There are millions of websites where you can find authority, high-traffic sites that aren’t greedy.
+- Earned Authority: The best links are earned by providing a solution (like a free utility tool).
+There are millions of websites where you can find authority.
 You just need the data to find them.

 3. Tapping into Established SEO Authority

 In the SaaS and IT sectors, you are surrounded by companies that have already spent years building their SEO Score and rankings.
-These sites tend to share links by exchanging them in the most natural way possible to validate their own ecosystem.
+These sites tend to share links by exchanging them in a natural way to validate their own ecosystem.

 How natural link exchanges look in tech: